DesconBelgrade/Klimerko/README.md

 # Troubleshooting
 - Before anything else, make sure you've updated your Klimerko to the newest Firmware by following the [Updating Firmware](#updating-firmware) section.
-- To find out more about what's going on inside of your Klimerko, use the Serial Monitor tool provided in Arduino IDE:
+- To see what's going on under the hood, use the Serial Monitor tool provided in Arduino IDE:
   - Connect your Klimerko to your computer
   - Open Arduino IDE
-  - Select the correct port
+  - Select *Tools > Port* and select the correct port
-  - Go to "Tools > Serial Monitor" in Arduino IDE
+  - Go to *Tools > Serial Monitor* in Arduino IDE
   - You will now see diagnostic output from your Klimerko.
 - If your device is showing unintelligible text in Serial Monitor:
 	- Make sure your Serial Monitor is set to baud rate of 115200 (set this in the bottom right corner of Serial Monitor)